braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/content_cards/implementation_guide.md

 #### Backend Explanation

-The `logContentCardImpression()` method can only be called from an `ABKContentCard`, so this needs to be handled if we are working with our own custom objects.
-In the `ContentCardable` protocol, there exists a reference to the Content Card ID.
+The `logContentCardImpression()` method can only be called from an `ABKContentCard`.To handle this, in the `ContentCardable` protocol, there exists a reference to the Content Card ID.
 The protocol has a `logContentCardImpression()` method that calls into the `BrazeManager.swift` helper file which only exposes an `idString` parameter.
-Once we pass this off to the helper file, the Braze SDK has a public variable, `ContentCards`, that we can query to get the Content Card from its own identifier that we have passed in.
-Once we get the Content Card, we can log impressions, click, and dismissals, successfully working with ABK objects only at the moment we need to.
+Once passed this off to the helper file, the Braze SDK has a public variable, `ContentCards`, that can be queried to get the Content Card from its own identifier that has been passed in.
+Once the Content Card has been obtained, impressions, click, and dismissals can be logged, all while successfully working with ABK objects only at the moment required.

 #### __Implementation Components__<br><br>